 At Times, We May Have Limited Access to Capital Which Will Slow Our Growth.
 A REIT is required to make dividend distributions and retains little cash flow for growth.
 As a result, growth for a REIT is generally through the steady investment of new capital in real estate assets.
 There may be times when we will have limited access to capital from the equity and/or debt markets.
 During such periods, virtually all of our available capital would be required to meet existing commitments and to reduce existing debt.
 We may not be able, during such periods, to obtain additional equity and/or debt capital or dispose of assets on favorable terms, if at all, at the time we require additional capital to acquire health care properties on a competitive basis or meet our obligations.
+At December 31, 2016, we had \$8.0 million of cash on hand, \$492.9 million available under our unsecured revolving line of credit and \$22.5 million available under our shelf agreement with Prudential Investment Management, Inc. (or Prudential).
+Subsequent to December 31, 2016, we paid \$4.2 million in regular scheduled principal payments and amended our shelf agreement with Prudential to increase our shelf commitment to \$337.5 million.
+Additionally, subsequent to December 31, 2016, we sold 15-year senior unsecured notes in the aggregate amount of \$100.0 million to a group of institutional investors, which included Prudential, in a private placement transaction.
+We used the proceeds to repay our outstanding balance under our unsecured revolving line of credit.
+Subsequent to these transactions, we have \$36.7 million available under our amended shelf agreement with Prudential and \$600.0 million available under our unsecured line of credit.

-At December 31, 2015, we had \$12.9 million of cash on hand and \$479.5 million available under our unsecured revolving line of credit.
-Subsequent to December 31, 2015, we have \$447.5 million available under our unsecured revolving line of credit as a result of a \$32.0 million borrowing.
-At December 31, 2015, we also have the potential ability to access the capital markets through the issuance of \$200.0 million of common stock under our Equity Distribution Agreement and through the issuance of debt and/or equity securities under an effective shelf registration statement.
-As a result, we believe our liquidity and various sources of available capital are sufficient to fund operations and development commitments, meet debt service obligations (both principal and interest), make dividend distributions and finance some future investments should we determine such future investments are financially feasible.
+Also, we also have the potential ability to access the capital markets through the issuance of \$200.0 million of common stock under our equity distribution agreement and an indeterminate amount through the issuance of debt and/or equity securities under an effective shelf registration statement.
+Subsequent to December 31, 2016, we sold 312,881 shares of common stock for \$14.6 million under our equity distribution agreement.
+Accordingly, we have \$185.2 million available under this agreement.

+As a result, we currently believe our liquidity and various sources of available capital are sufficient to fund operations and development commitments, meet debt service obligations (both principal and interest), make dividend distributions and finance some future investments should we determine such future investments are financially feasible.